mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 Bottles and I really spend many days figuring out how to fix them, this because of my little knowledge about it.

-This lack of experience of mine, plus the reduced time I have due to what I have explained above (and my job), means that I cannot focus on developing Bottles v4 as I should, slowing down the project drastically.
+*This lack of experience of mine*, plus the reduced time I have due to what I have explained above (and my job), means that I cannot focus on developing Bottles v4 as I should, slowing down the project drastically.

 I also see that the Flathub user community (the repository where Bottles is distributed) is very demanding.
 I browsed the Bottles reviews on GNOME Software and was very amazed to find that alongside some positive reviews, there are others that are very negative and unfortunately absolutely not constructive.
 Stop everyone, I know what you are thinking and no ..
-I do not expect only positive reviews and I am much happier to read negative ones as they help me to grow and improve.
+I do not expect only positive reviews and I am much happier to read negative ones as these *help me to grow and improve*.
 Unfortunately, however, these criticisms are not constructive and often complain about Wine problems instead of Bottles.

-**Bottles is NOT Wine**: this is what I have said over and over again.
+*Bottles is NOT Wine*: this is what I have said over and over again.
 Bottles is a Wine prefix manager, with several features but it ends there.
 We don't promise to run Windows software that doesn't work with Wine, and we don't claim Bottles is THE definitive way to do it.
 Unfortunately this simple concept does